-Have students investigate dance in various cultures represented in Saskatchewan.
+Have students investigate dance in various cultures in Canada.
 Examine one culture at a time.
 Set up a display.
 Include pictures of the traditional dress and the country of origin, if appropriate.
 Discuss the climate and terrain of the country (mountainous, prairies, etc.).
-Ask students how the dress, climate and terrain might affect the culture's dances?
+How might the dress, climate and terrain affect the culture's dances?
+What is the role of dance in the culture?
+Do different dances have different roles or purposes?

 Listen to the music of the culture.
 Discuss.
 Read stories about the culture.
 Read legends from the culture.
 Learn one of the dances.